integreat-io/integreat/README.md

 is a useful shorthand for this.
 I.e. `{title: 'article.headline'}` translates to `{title: {path: 'article.headline'}}`.

-Mappings does, by definition, relate to both services and datatypes, as the thing that binds them together.
+Mappings does, by definition, relate to both services and schemas, as the thing that binds them together.
 By stating which `type` and which `service` this mapping is intended for, Integreat will connect the dots.
 In some cases you may even be able to reuse a mapping for several services or several types, in which